yugabyte/terraform-provider-ybm/docs/resources/backup.md

 ### Optional

-- `account_id` (String) The ID of the account this backup belongs to.
-To be provided if there are multiple accounts associated with the user.
 - `backup_id` (String) The ID of the backup.
 Created automatically when the backup is created.
 Used to get a specific backup.
 - `most_recent` (Boolean) Set to true to fetch the most recent backup.
+- `timestamp` (String) The timestamp of the backup to be fetched

+### Read-Only

+- `account_id` (String) The ID of the account this backup belongs to.
+To be provided if there are multiple accounts associated with the user.
 - `project_id` (String) The ID of the project this backup belongs to.
-- `timestamp` (String) The timestamp of the backup to be fetched